Q&A with I. Stephanie Boyce

 There is lots of work being done in the space.
 We are an extraordinary profession doing great work in our organisations and in our own communities to increase representation of women and BAME solicitors as partners.

-There is, however, much more that can be done and there are a number of initiatives and toolkits to support this including the Women in Law Pledge, our Diversity and Inclusion Charter.
+There is, however, much more that can be done and there are a number of initiatives and toolkits to support this including the Women in Law Pledge.

 We are all agreed that the more diverse our profession is, the more we will all benefit and in turn create a rewarding and vibrant profession that promotes social and educational inclusion and equality of opportunity for everyone.